dougthor42/wafer_map/README.rst

 lot of quick updates.
 Sometimes it won't work.
 Sometimes I'll break things.
 Sometimes I'll completely change the API.

-This package is attempting to modify any files or write any data, so using it in alpha phase should not cause any computer harm or data loss (unless I do something stupid).
+This package is not attempting to modify any files or write any data, so using it in alpha phase should not cause any computer harm or data loss (unless I do something stupid).